nexspy/nexspy/README.md

 ## I am Drupal Developer switching to MERN applications :heart_eyes::heart:

-Some of the technologies I'm familiar with:
+### :scientist: Some of the technologies I'm familiar with:

 - 🔭 I’m currently working on "stock management sotfware" in MERN
 - 🌱 I’m currently learning ReactJS